-Bermuda doesn’t allow tourists to rent cars, but its recent introduction of the Twizy, a compact, electric-powered vehicle, is a game-changing way to navigate the 21-mile-long island.
+Bermuda doesn’t allow tourists to rent cars, but the Twizy, a compact, electric-powered vehicle, is a game-changing way to navigate the 21-mile-long island.

 Photo By: iStockphoto/anouchka